 If you ever wondered how you're doing with your goals of eliminating excess body fat, then you should try BMI Calculator.
 The app is really simple, which sets it apart from other body fat measuring apps.
 All you need to do is plug in your height and weight and it will give you a percentage estimate of your body fat.

 Once the app has calculated your body fat it will give you a recommendation about your exercise regimen.
-It tells you the category your body fat is at.
-There are eight classes of body fat on the app and they range from 'Very Severely Underweight' to 'Obese Class III.'
+It tells you what category your body fat is in.
+There are eight classes of body fat on the app and they range from 'Very Severely Underweight' to 'Obese Class III'.
 It will give you a target weight so you know what your target goal is.
 Best of all, the app is totally free.BMI Calculator

 What's your favorite fitness app?
 How often do you use it?
 Let us know in the comments.